the-gopak/gopak-cli/README.md

 ## Default Sources Reference

-On first run, embedded defaults are copied to `~/.config/gopak/sources.yaml`.
-You can copy the entries you need into your config under `sources:`.
+Default sources are embedded into the binary and are always included as part of the effective config.
+You can copy entries you need into your own YAML files under `sources:`.
 The same catalog is available in the repository at `internal/assets/default-sources.yaml`.

 Included managers:
 - apt (Debian/Ubuntu)